-Restriction of relief for finance costs on residential lettings
+Restriction of relief for finance costs on residential lettings subject to further restrictions where property or other non-savings income is insufficient.

 The amount of income tax relief landlords can get on residential property finance costs is being restricted to the basic rate of income tax.
-This restriction will be phased in over four years from April 2017.
-For 2017/18 75% of the finance costs are deductible in full from the rental income.
-The remaining 25% is given as a basic rate reduction.
-This reduction may be subject to further restrictions where property or other non-savings income is insufficient.
+This restriction is being phased in over four years from April 2017.
+For 2018/19 50% of the finance costs are deductible in full from the rental income.
+The remaining 50% is given as a basic rate reduction.
+This reduction may be